JasonToups/algorithms-the-game/README.md

 ## Why was this built?

 This project was written & built to help both technical interviewers & applicants perform better in their roles.
-It's a way to help inspire & guide engineering applicants as they apply for roles.
+It's a way to help inspire & guide engineering applicants as they apply for jobs.
 And to help technical interviewers present their challenges in a way that's easier to understand for the applicant and provides a bit more personality than simply asking the applicant to return the correct answer.

 ### Technical Interviewers